 The reliability test carried out shows that the internal consistency of the questionnaire is acceptable since the Cronbach's Alpha is greater than 0.6 which is 0.672.

-Table 1 and Table 2 below show the proportion of respondents participated in the study (by gender and by program) respectively.
+The proportion of respondents participated in the study (by gender and by program) can be referred at Table I and Table 2 respectively.
 Out of 356 respondents participated in the study, 29.5% are male and 70.5% are female respondents.